pT-Scripts/pT-PreBot/README.md

 5. Change all Mysql info in .sh files located in sh folder to your own db info

-For PRE INFO URL announce change #somechan in pT-addpre.tcl - pT-addinfo.tcl - pTaddurl.tcl
+For PRE INFO URL announce change #somechan in tcl files

 7. Put .tcl in eggdrop.conf and Rehash your eggdrop bot.